-During 2016, the Company performed an assessment of the amendments and reached the conclusion that its activities are predominantly connected with insurance as at 31 December 2015.
+The Company has performed an assessment of the amendments and reached the conclusion that its activities are predominantly connected with insurance as at 31 December 2017.
 The Company intends to apply the temporary exemption in its reporting period starting on 1 January 2018.